skellis46/slipbox/artistic research and ecosystems.md

 [^anna]: Introduced to me by Anna Pakes.

 - noting that cohesion does not necessarily mean precise.
 Often, cohesion is marked by vagueness (see JAR examples) - [[valorising vagueness]].
 That's a strange dance that one.
 To deploy language of uncertainty while being validated by authority.
-- something about practice-research and not artistic research.
-Not the time and place.
-Mostly about geography.
-- use term artist-scholars, artist-researchers, practice-researchers interchangeably.
-- different from practice-research in nursing for example?
-- [ ] look at SdH's book on practice-research?

 To start with, I need to set out some clear categories under which (or by which) I suspect all practice-research projects exist (invite falsifiability here).
 These categories -- or perhaps conditions -- exist in different contexts and different situations for artist-researchers.
 I'll make these different conditions clear as I write them.